Mastodon & Fediverse for Beginners

 - part of the Fediverse

 Free Softwaremeans software where the source code is freely available and can be used according to the 4 freedoms.
 For you that means that you can trust that there are no evil parts in the software because otherwise someone would have already found it and there would be an uproar.
+Since Mastodon is free software, there are also forks, like my personal favorite fork Ecko.

-decentralized(or federalized) means that there is not one big server where everything happens, that can be hacked or have downtime.
+decentralized(or federated) means that there is not one big server where everything happens, that can be hacked or have downtime.
 Instead there are many servers, they are never all down and hacking one won't get the hacker a lot of data.

 What is the Fediverse?